pypa/pipenv/README.rst

 ☤ Features
 ----------

+- Automatically finds your project, recursively, by looking for a ``Pipfile``.
 - Automatically generates a ``Pipfile``, if one doesn't exist.
 - Automatically generates a ``Pipfile.lock``, if one doesn't exist.
 - Automatically creates a virtualenv in a standard location (``project/.venv``).